Which Potting Mix is Best? 111

 We purchased 20 punnets of seedlings that all appeared to be of equal size and equal condition.

-We purchased 20 punnets of capsicum seedlings whilst at Bunnings purchasing our various potting mixes for the experiment.
+I purchased 20 punnets of capsicum seedlings whilst at Bunnings purchasing the various potting mixes for the experiment.
 These were all relatively the same size, in the same condition and appeared to have been sown at the same time.

-Using each of the different potting mixes and soils, we potted up five of each of the seedlings.
-We tried to make sure that each soil had a seedling from five different punnets to reduce the chance of experimental error.
+Using each of the different potting mixes and soils, I potted up five of each of the seedlings.
+I tried to make sure that each soil had a seedling from five different punnets to reduce the chance of experimental error.

-The potted-up seedlings were then placed in our greenhouse.
-The pots were placed out in a pattern to ensure that the five pots of each of the soils were spread across the shelf.
+The potted-up seedlings were then placed in my greenhouse.
+The pots were placed out in a pattern to ensure that the 5 pots of each of the soils were spread across the shelf.
 Each pot appeared to have equal access to light and water.
 The automated irrigation system watered every morning with a fine mist for 5 minutes.
-After six weeks, we assessed the plants and took photos of the results.
+After 6 weeks, I assessed the plants and took photos of the results.

-We assessed each of the plants and recorded the colour of the leaves as well as the number of plants in each group that had set fruit.
-We also recorded the total number of flowers and fruit set on the 5 replicate plants combined.
+I assessed each of the plants and recorded the colour of the leaves as well as the number of plants in each group that had set fruit.
+I also recorded the total number of flowers and fruit set on the 5 replicate plants combined.
 See the results tabulated below.

 Potting MixColour of LeavesNumber of Plants With FruitTotal Number of Fruit across the five plantsOther Comments